Trolleybuses in Dayton: History

-The table below lists all of Dayton's trolley bus operators since the introduction of the mode in 1933.
+The table below lists all of Dayton's trolleybus operators since the introduction of the mode in 1933.

-For a period of about seven months starting in October 1940, Dayton had five independently owned and operated trolley bus systems, and it was the only city in the world ever to possess that many independent trolley bus systems concurrently.
+For a period of about seven months starting in October 1940, Dayton had five independently owned and operated trolleybus systems, making it the only city in the world ever to possess that many independent trolleybus systems concurrently.

 After 1955, all public transit in Dayton was operated by the City Transit Company.
-The transit system was transferred from private to public ownership on November 5, 1972, when the newly formed (in 1971) Miami Valley Regional Transit Authority (MVRTA) took over the City Transit Company's system.
+The transit system was transferred from private to public ownership on November 5, 1972, when the newly formed Miami Valley Regional Transit Authority (MVRTA) took over the City Transit Company's system.
 MVRTA changed its name to the Greater Dayton Regional Transit Authority (GDRTA) around May 2002.
 The name is commonly shortened simply to RTA.

-The RTA voted to continue trolley bus operation, and in the mid-1970s replaced the aging fleet of Marmon-Herrington trolley buses with 64 Flyer E800 units, delivered in 1977.
+The RTA voted to continue trolleybus operation, and in the mid-1970s replaced the aging fleet of Marmon-Herrington trolleybuses with 64 Flyer E800 units, delivered in 1977.

-In the late 1980s, the Dayton trolley bus system was headed towards closure.
-The RTA Board of Trustees voted in 1988 to phase out trolley bus operation, but this decision was reversed in 1991, after a consultant's study report indicated that retaining trolley bus service was the most cost-effective option over the long term, as well as having environmental benefits.
-Following this decision, RTA began refurbishing some of its Flyer trolley buses, to ensure they would continue to operate reliably until a fleet of new trolley buses could be purchased and put into service, in a few years' time.
+In the late 1980s, the Dayton trolleybus system was headed towards closure.
+RTA's board of trustees voted in 1988 to phase out trolleybus operation, but this decision was reversed in 1991, after a consultant's study report indicated that retaining trolleybus service was the most cost-effective option over the long term, as well as having environmental benefits.
+Following this decision, RTA began refurbishing some of its Flyer trolleybuses, to ensure they would continue to operate reliably until a fleet of new trolleybuses could be purchased and put into service, in a few years' time.

 Over the period 1996–99, the Flyer E800s were replaced by a new fleet of 57 vehicles built by Electric Transit, Inc. (ETI), based on an existing model of the Czech company Skoda (and partially built by Skoda), with final assembly taking place in Dayton.
 ETI was a joint venture owned 65% by Skoda and 35% by the U.S. company, AAI Corporation.

 The ETI vehicles were, in turn, replaced in the late 2010s by a new fleet of 45 dual-mode trolleybuses built by Gillig and Kiepe Electric (see below), with the last ETI vehicles being retired in October 2019 and the last 10 Gillig/Kiepe vehicles entering service in December 2020.

 Current routes

-In the 2010s, trolley buses were operating on seven RTA routes.
+In the 2010s, trolleybuses were operating on seven RTA routes.
 Since 1988, it has been the same seven routes, but with some changes made to the routings or service levels.
 These are routes: